mireq/django-pylibmc-threadsafe/README.rst

 Configuration
 -------------

-This package has only one additional option - `ignore_exc` to suppress all exceptions (behavior used in old `django.core.cache.backends.memcached.MemcachedCache` backend).
-All other options are same as `django.core.cache.backends.memcached.PyLibMCCache` options.
+This package has only one additional option - ``ignore_exc`` used to suppress all exceptions (behavior used in old ``django.core.cache.backends.memcached.MemcachedCache`` backend).
+All other options are identical to ``django.core.cache.backends.memcached.PyLibMCCache``.

 Example configuration: